marco-bolo/wp2-wp5-workshop/README.md

 - You want your pipeline to be included in the comparison
 - You like a challenge and want to see how your pipeline performs on new data
 - You want to contribute towards better guidelines on pipeline choice and improved workflows for biodiversity monitoring
-- You will be acknowledged for your contribution in potential outputs
+- You will be acknowledged for your contribution in eventual outputs

 ## The Challenge